Dan Loepp: Transformational Leadership from a True Change Agent

 Dan saw the emergence of consumerism early on and transformed BCBSM’s approach to customer experience – building the company’s Customer Experience and Digital Experience disciplines from the ground up and creating a customer-centric culture that has resulted in an improved member experience, dynamic online capabilities and numerous awards.

 Most critically, Dan had the vision and courage to champion the evolution of BCBSM’s corporate structure into a nonprofit mutual insurance company in 2013.
 He argued successfully that BCBSM needed regulatory reform from the State of Michigan to serve the people of Michigan in the ACA market and beyond.

-Dan Loepp was also instrumental in BCBSM’s most recent investment in the city of Detroit.
-Last year, he announced BCBSM’s partnership with Detroit to support the East Warren/Cadieux communities through the Strategic Neighborhood Fund and Affordable Housing Leverage Fund with a $5 million investment that will be disbursed through 2022.
+Dan Loepp was also instrumental in one of BCBSM’s most recent investments in the city of Detroit.
+In 2019, he announced BCBSM’s partnership with Detroit to support the East Warren/Cadieux communities through the Strategic Neighborhood Fund and Affordable Housing Leverage Fund with a $5 million investment that will be disbursed through 2022.
 This community improvement project is close to Dan Loepp, as he grew up in that local community.